 The state allows only CBD products containing 0.3% Delta 9 THC, and can only be derived from hemp.
 It can be sold as oils, powders, pills, and topical lotions.

 Where to Buy Delta 8 THC in Indiana or Online

-Most smart people, like you, know shopping online is typically the fastest and most cost effective way get almost any product; including delta 8 THC products.
+Most smart people, like you, know shopping online is typically the fastest and most cost effective way get almost any product; including moon rocks, flower and other delta 8 THC products.
 Have the ability to buy directly from the brand, read reviews, take a look at third-party certificates of analysis (COA) tests, and compare products easily from the comfort of your home.

 However, there are some companies producing delta 8 THC through potentially unsafe methods or that are selling products with higher delta-9 content that is legally allowed.
 For example, some are using heavy metal reagents or doing a poor job at removing the (illegal) delta 9 THC content or harsh chemicals and acids from the final product.

 To reduce your odds of coming into this type of problem, it is recommended to always buy from brands that display their third-party COA’s – and this is the greatest benefits of buying online.

 - Get better online pricing and seasonal discounts

 - Easily read real customer product reviews & see third-party COA’s

 - Convenience of ordering from the comfort of your home

 - Typically a better product selection with online shops